-Twenty percent of infected individuals develop symptomatic gastritis, gastric or duodenal ulcer, gastric adenocarcinoma, and non-Hodgkin’s gastric lymphoma[6].
-H. pylori is also associated with iron-deficiency anemia, idiopathic thrombocytopenic purpura and vitamin B12 deficiency[7].
+Twenty percent of infected individuals develop symptomatic gastritis, gastric or duodenal ulcer, gastric adenocarcinoma, and non-Hodgkin’s gastric lymphoma[12].
+H. pylori is also associated with iron-deficiency anemia, idiopathic thrombocytopenic purpura and vitamin B12 deficiency[13].
 Several bacterial, host and environmental factors have been studied to determine clinical outcome of H. pylori infection.
-Among bacterial factors, virulence genes are most important, and the severity of H. pylori related disease correlates with the presence of cagA, vacA s1m1 and babA2 genotypes[8, 9].
+Among bacterial factors, virulence genes are most important, and the severity of H. pylori related disease correlates with the presence of cagA, vacA s1m1 and babA2 genotypes[14, 15].
 Chronic active gastritis can proceed to precancerous lesions such as gastric mucosal atrophy and intestinal metaplasia, and finally to the development of gastric adenocarcinoma.
-The results of recent studies support the beneficial effect of H. pylori eradication on preventing gastric cancer as well as on the regression of mucosal atrophy and intestinal metaplasia of the gastric mucosa[10].
+The results of recent studies support the beneficial effect of H. pylori eradication on preventing gastric cancer as well as on the regression of mucosal atrophy and intestinal metaplasia of the gastric mucosa[16].
 Therefore, precancerous gastric lesions demand rapid detection of H. pylori and eradication of bacteria.

 H. pylori is suggested to have also beneficial properties.
-Several studies and meta- analysis showed an inverse relationship between H. pylori infection and asthma occurrence[11,12].
+Several studies and meta- analysis showed an inverse relationship between H. pylori infection and asthma occurrence[17,18].
 The association was stronger for children than adults, but more prospective studies are needed to confirm the above mention relationship.
-In addition, H. pylori infection probably decreases the prevalence of obesity in children[13].
+In addition, H. pylori infection probably decreases the prevalence of obesity in children[19].
 The association between H. pylori infection and gastroesophageal reflux disease is still unclear.
-Although it has previously been suggested that H. pylori eradication may cause reflux disease, the existence of such association was not confirmed recently (Helicobacter 2011, Bingbing Qian, 255).
+Although it has previously been suggested that H. pylori eradication may cause reflux disease, the existence of such association was not confirmed recently[20].

 The standard eradication therapy consists of two antibiotics and a proton pump inhibitor lasting for 7-14 days.
 The percentage of treatment failures is rising and major cause for this is bacterial resistance to frequently prescribed antibiotics.
-The frequent use of clarithromycin for respiratory tract infections has led to high H. pylori clarithromycin resistance rates[11].
+The frequent use of clarithromycin for respiratory tract infections has led to high H. pylori clarithromycin resistance rates[21].
 Resistance to metronidazole has less clinical impact.
 Metronidazole resistance can be partially overcome by increasing the dose and treatment duration.
-The resistance of H. pylori to metronidazole has been reported between 30 and 40%[12].
-The eradication levels using standard triple therapy is between 60% and 80%, the last being regarded as the minimal acceptable level according to the Maastricht guidelines[13].
+The resistance of H. pylori to metronidazole has been reported between 30 and 40%[22].
+The eradication levels using standard triple therapy is between 60% and 80%, the last being regarded as the minimal acceptable level according to the Maastricht guidelines[23].
 Therefore, there is a great interest of developing new alternatives to eradication therapy, such as quadruple therapy or sequential therapy.
 Another possibility is to add the additional drug to standard therapy protocol.
 Several studies have examined the potential influence of probiotics as adjuncts to standard therapy on H. pylori eradication rate.